Elliot01000001/Opencore-Ryzentosh/README.md

 This EFI is just for the sake to run macOS, not for the daily use..
 If you want to use it as a stable  os and for daily use, update it as per new oc packages and also m>

-You could also use this EFI folder for various distros like Niresh, etc..
-But I prefer Olarila *The Real Vanilla Hackintosh* (https://www.olarila.com)
+You could also use this EFI folder for various distros like Niresh, Olarila, etc...

 The OC packages used in this EFI are as per opencore 0.7.0 realese..
 You can edit it as per your need/to update the packages and kests in the future